 Shrimp is such a healthy, kid-friendly protein to add to your dinner rotation!
 We love this Shrimp Étouffée (also from Louisiana!) for a warm, hearty stew, and also these Sheet Pan Shrimp Fajitas that are super easy to throw together and pack in tons of flavor!

-Shrimp Po Boy Sandwich
+Get ready for the ULTIMATE Shrimp Po Boy Sandwich

 A Shrimp Po Boy is the ULTIMATE Louisiana sandwich!
 If you have never had one before, these are a must try immediately type of sandwich!

 Soft and toasted French bread with melted garlic butter, topped with juicy tomatoes, crisp, thinly sliced iceberg lettuce, my powerhouse remoulade sauce, and of course, perfectly seasoned fried shrimp make up a po'boy sandwich.
 What could be better?!

 This shrimp po boy recipe may seem tricky at first glance, but it's really quick and simple to throw together!
 It's one of my all-time favorite sandwiches and I knew I had to include it as part of Louisiana Week for my American Eats series.

 As I have worked my way through this series, I've discovered that many states have a sandwich that they are well-known for.
 This Louisiana shrimp po'boy joins Florida's cubanos, Indiana's pork tenderloin sandwich, Illinois' crock pot Italian beef sandwich, and Kentucky's hot brown sandwich.